 A few weeks ago I stumbled across some amazing paper weaving work by PaperMatrix and I was determined to give it a try.
 These fabulously talented ladies have used Rhino software to create 3D woven paper spheres.
 They make absolutely gorgeous large Christmas baubles!

 So I got to work and made up Sphere 1, Sphere 2 and Sphere 3.
-Actually I made four sphere 1’s, getting the technique right.
+Actually, I made four sphere 1’s, getting the technique right.
 I tried with paper and with 200 gsm card.
-And whilst working with paper makes it easier, I didn’t like the finished product as much and so moved to working with card stock.
+And whilst working with paper makes it easier, I didn’t like the finished product as much and so moved to work with card stock.

 The process results in some gorgeous patterns!
 I had to document them; here are the results.

-To make these you’ll either need some fabulous cutting skills (as every millimeter counts) or a paper cutter.
-From the video’s it appears that PaperMatrix use a Cameo cutter very successfully.
+To make these you’ll either need some fabulous cutting skills (as every millimetre counts) or a paper cutter.
+From the video it appears that PaperMatrix use a Cameo cutter very successfully.

 The written instructions on each post really are quite limited, so I was struggling initially.
 But then I stumbled across this video and it all fell into place.
 The video is of the making of the hot air balloons (next on my list!) but the same technique is used for the spheres.
 The music can get quite annoying after 8 minutes straight but it’s really informative.

 The first step is to lay out the 24 pieces into two disks that are adhered together to create the 12 legged starfish-like panels that you weave together.
-This part drove me crazy, until I discovered that the tabs don’t align perfectly with each-other or with the disk your sticking them to (see last image in this post).
+This part drove me crazy until I discovered that the tabs don’t align perfectly with each other or with the disk you’re sticking them to (see the last image in this post).
 Once this was discovered it all got much easier!

 Once I’d completed the bauble, I glued some ribbon to a disk and tucked it under the ‘pomegranate’ end of the sphere, this gave me a nice clean overall look to the top of the bauble whilst still leaving the tabs exposed as I quite like the look of them.